SpineML/spineml.github.io/spinecreator/download/index.md

 ----------------

 The latest binary release of the SpineML toolchain was made in January 2016.
 We provide packages for Mac, Debian and Ubuntu.

+NOTE: we recommend compiling from the GitHub source rather than using the packages

 ### Mac